 The new driving licenses and RCs issued by union territories and states will have a uniform format.

-The Ministry of Road Transport and Highways has confirmed that the process for the ‘smart’ DLs and RCs system has already begun across the nation.
-It’s likely to be enforced by July, 2019.
+The Ministry of Road Transport and Highways had confirmed that the process for the ‘smart’ DLs and RCs system commenced across the nation.
 The new DLs and RCs will have embedded microchips and QR codes along with an enabled near-field communication (NFC) feature.